-Earlier year Year 1 Year 2 Year 3 Target Current & trend
+Earlier year Year 1 Year 2 Year 3 Target Current status & trend

-Result Local produce sold at PNM from 2012-2013: 4,300-5,000 kgs per month (approx.) Total food imports (2000-2011): 29% increase (incl. vege import 62% increase) n/a n/a >2% annual increase, or consecutive yrs of incr. of local food production Date 2014 2016 2017 Source AgIntel (National Agricultural Database) & MOA advice (Source: MOA)
+Result Local produce sold at PNM from 2012-2013: 4,300-5,000 kgs per month (approx.) Total food imports (2000-2011): 29% increase (incl. vege import 62% increase) n/a n/a Total local food produced and supplied at Punanga Nui Market was 51,468kg. >2% annual increase, or consecutive yrs of incr. of local food production Date 2014 2016 2017 2018 Source AgIntel (National Agricultural Database) & MOA advice (Source: MOA)

 This indicator looks at total food imported and sold, versus local food produced and sold.
 Records for food imports can be obtained from Customs.
-An indicative baseline for local produce sold at the Punanga Nui Market (PNM, "the Market") on a weekly basis was based from 2012/13.
-This is subject to change once the data collection is extended to supermarkets, hotels, restaurants and surveys of growers' sales.
-The HIES 2016, should provide more insight into food expenditure trends and the level of reliance on imported fruit, vegetables and meat products.
+An indicative baseline for local produce sold at the Punanga Nui Market (PNM, "the Market") on a monthly basis was based from 2012/13.
+This is subject to change once the data collection is extended to supermarkets, hotels, restaurants and +surveys of growers' sales.
+The latest HIES should provide more insight into food expenditure trends and the level of reliance on imported fruit, vegetables and meat products.

 According to the Agriculture Census Report 2014, total food imports have increased by 29 per cent from 2001 to 2011.
 This includes a 62 per cent increase in vegetable imports during the same period.
 It is likely that this was the result of increased tourist numbers creating greater demand that could not be met by domestic supply.
-From 2012 to 2013, MOA assessments revealed approximately 4,300 to 5,000 kilograms of local agriculture produce was sold on a weekly basis at the Market.
+From 2012 to 2013, MOA assessments revealed approximately 4,300 to 5,000 kilograms of local agriculture produce was sold on a monthly basis at the Market.
 There is insufficient data reported on market demand supply of certain food produce and the retail cost of imported produce sold compared to local produce sold.